profwhitwu/CIS129FinalProject/README.md

 -	The current position of the Wizert.
 -	The location of the Dungeon exit.

 You should not display the coordinates for either of these locations, but you should save them off somewhere in their own variables.
 You will need these as a reference when determining where the Wizert is and if they have reached the exit.
+When the Wizert reaches the exit, stop the program and inform the player they have won.
+Then offer to let them play again.

 ## Input
 You will need to practice good input validation when developing this application.
 You could give the user the option to manually enter "commands" to the Wizert, but it may be easier to give them options to select.
 For example, you might have something like this in a battle: